mandavamunya/Socca/README.md

 # What's next
 - Add a security microservice
 - Add centralized logging and health checks
-- Make use of Azure SQL Server
+- Make use of Azure SQL Server, SQL Server on AWS
-- Deploy to Azure AKS
+- Deploy to Azure AKS, EKS
 - Add more unit tests
 - Add functional tests and integration tests